depado/articles/pages/checklist-for-go-projects.md

 ```

 The build will be associated with our most recent commit sha1, and the version
 will be an arbitrary value.
-We'll create a Makefile to handle both of these :
+We'll create a Makefile to handle both of these:

 ```makefile
 .PHONY: all clean